Aria Energy projects have the capacity to generate enough electricity to power 159,161 homes.

 LFG is a readily available energy source that is an alternative to fossil fuels.
 Consisting of roughly 50% methane, a greenhouse gas that is more than 20 times more potent than carbon dioxide in terms of its atmospheric warming potential, and 50% carbon dioxide, LFG is produced naturally as waste decomposes.
 Landfills above a certain size are required to install an LFG collection system to transport the gas to a collection facility.
 After collection, LFG must be either flared to combust the methane or diverted to a beneficial-use energy project.
 Using LFG in an energy recovery system requires treatment, the type and extent depending on the energy recovery being produced.
 LFG projects can include electric power generation, pipeline-quality RNG production or medium Btu gas delivery.

-At our 29 owned power projects, LFG is captured and transported through pipelines to our adjacent plants, where it is compressed and filtered for impurities.
+At our 27 owned power projects- 175.4 MW, LFG is captured and transported through pipelines to our adjacent plants, where it is compressed and filtered for impurities.
 LFG is then used to power reciprocating generators or gas turbines that transform gases into electricity.
 Most of our power projects operate at capacity factors in excess of 90%.
 Aria Energy also operates combined heat and power units, which utilize waste heat from the engines in addition to producing electricity.
 Electricity is delivered to customers through interconnection lines, which Aria Energy built and maintains at some of their facilities.

-Our portfolio of gas projects consists of six owned projects that produce pipeline-quality RNG and two owned projects that deliver medium Btu gas.
+Our portfolio of gas projects consists of nine owned projects that produce 24,880 MMBtu pipeline-quality RNG and one owned project that delivers medium Btu gas.

 The conversion of LFG into pipeline-quality RNG consists of removing the majority of the non-methane components.
 Gas must be processed to meet pipeline specifications in order to be delivered into interstate pipelines.
 While the transportation of electricity is regionally constrained, RNG can be transported from coast to coast.
 Once in the pipeline, RNG can be transported to utilities to generate power, used as transportation fuel or used in generating fuel cell energy anywhere within the North American pipeline system.